-3 OPERATION MODE, LOCATION AND OUTFITTING
+3 OPERATION MODE.
+LOCATION AND OUTFITTING

-Doors should be fitted in accordance with all requirements regarding their operation mode, location and outfitting, i.e. provision of controls, means of indication, etc., as shown in table 1 below.
+Doors should be fitted in accordance with all requirements regarding their operation mode. location and outfitting, i.e. provision of controls, means of indication, etc., as shown in table 1 below.
 This table should be read in conjunction with paragraphs 3.1 to 5.4 below.

-3.1 Frequency of use whilst at sea
+3.1 Frequency of use while at sea

 - 3.1.1 Normally closed: Kept closed at sea but may be used if authorized.
 To be closed again after use. - 3.1.2 Permanently closed: The time of opening such doors in port and of closing them before the ship leaves port should be entered in the logbook.
-Should such doors be accessible during the voyage, they should be fitted with a device to prevent unauthorized opening. - 3.1.3 Normally open: May be left open provided it is always ready to be immediately closed. - 3.1.4 Used: In regular use, may be left open provided it is ready to be immediately closed.
+Should such doors be accessible during the voyage, they should be fitted with a device to prevent unauthorized opening. - 3.1.3 Used: Kept closed but may be opened during navigation when authorized by the Administration to permit the passage of passengers or crew, or when work in the immediate vicinity of the door necessitates it being opened.
+The door should be immediately closed after use.